facebookresearch/xformers/README.md

 5. Hackable
    1. Not using monolithic CUDA kernels, composable building blocks
    2. Using [Triton](https://triton-lang.org/) for some optimized parts, explicit, pythonic and user-accessible
+   3. Native support for SquaredReLU (on top of ReLU, LeakyReLU, GeLU, ..), extensible activations

 ### FAQ ?